swes1110/EndEMailContacts/README.md

-# CleanO365Conversations
+# EndEmailContacts

-CleanUnifiedGroup is a simple python script to delete all of the conversations from a given Unified Group (O365 Group).
+EndEmailContacts is a simple python script to end all contacts matching a certain "campaignId" in Nice InContact.
+I developed specifically for e-mail contacts but this would work for any active contacts simply by updating the campaignId in the configuration file.

 ## Dependencies